 A visa is not required if your stay is shorter than 90 days in Nicaragua.

 Please note that visa requirements can change in a short notice.
 Therefore, we advise you to check the visa requirements with the embassy or consulate of your country.

 Upon departure from Nicaragua you are required to pay a departure tax of around 35 dollars per person.
 The amount is subject to local changes.

-Bank cards are accepted at ATM’s with a Cirrus or Master Logo.
+Bank cards are accepted at ATMs.
 Usually if you use your bankcard, it is less expensive than using your credit-card at an ATM.
-Credit-cards are accepted in the larger hotels and restaurant.
-American dollars are widely accepted.
+Credit-cards are accepted in the larger hotels and restaurants.